fah33mk/slack-gradle-android-plugin/README.md

 ### Task `sendForSanityTesting`

-This task is created when after all the development & testing is completed you the final testing of the builds and get ready for deploy.
+This task is created when after all the development & testing is completed, you the final testing of the builds and get ready for deploy.
 This task will share below list of builds